Fried chicken = great

 Mom's pimento cheese

-An awesome addition to a sausage biscuit sandwich.
-This is my mom's recipe.
+Pimento cheese is an awesome addition to a sausage biscuit sandwich.
 Growing up, I enjoyed a lot of pimento cheese sandwiches, with just the spread and sliced bread.
 This recipe also works great as a snack with crackers or pretzels.

 Get Recipe